7L7K/Gesahni/README.md

 - `CELERY_BROKER` – Redis URL used by Celery
 - `CELERY_BACKEND` – result backend for Celery
 - `FERNET_KEY` – key used for encrypting uploaded media
+- A `db` PostgreSQL container stores persistent data for the API and worker services

 ### How to enroll